01 of 17

 13 of 17

-The Bike Path at the Venice Beach Boardwalk
+The Bike Path

 You're not allowed to ride your bike on the Venice Beach Boardwalk.
 You have to get off and walk it or risk getting a ticket.
 However, the Venice Beach Bike Path, AKA the Strand, runs parallel to the Boardwalk, sometimes right next to it and sometimes farther out on the sand.
 It is part of the Marvin Braude Coastal Bike Trail, which runs along the coast from Pacific Palisades in the north to Torrance Beach to the south, with a detour inland around Marina del Rey.Continue to 14 of 17 below.